New Year, New You, New Liver

-Your liver is one of the most important organs in your entire body.
-It weighs five pounds and uses up 12% of your total energy supply.
+Your liver is one of the most important organs in your entire body and its health is absolutely crucial to Dynamic Ageing as it plays many different roles.
+It weighs five pounds and uses up a whopping 12% of your total energy supply all by itself.
 And while your body can actually function without a stomach or colon, it cannot function without a liver.
 In traditional Chinese medicine, a healthy liver represents a healthy person and conditions such as depression, anxiety, hormone imbalances, poor digestion and headaches are treated by improving liver health.

 What does your liver actually do for you?